EastWoodYang/Gradle-Repo/README.md

 Gradle Repo is a Gradle plugin. it helps us manage the many Git repositories, and very convenient and quick to switch to other feature branches.

 ## Features
-* No other tools required
+* No other tools required.
-* Clone root project and opened by android studio or Gradle sync, will clone other git repositories automatically.
+* Clone the root project and open it by android studio, Will automatically clone the code of other projects.
 * very convenient and quick to switch to other feature branches.

 ## Usage
-1. Add gradle repo plugin in root project **settings.gradle** and apply plugin **gradle-repo-settings**
+1. Add buildscript dependency in root project **settings.gradle** and apply plugin **gradle-repo-settings**

         buildscript {
             repositories {